David Langevin, artiste peintre | Oeuvres disponibles | Galerie d'art Au P'tit Bonheur

 David Langevin, painter

 David Langevin was born in Sherbrooke, Quebec in 1959.
-In his dramatic landscapes and "tree portraits", he pays powerful homage to the wilderness, especially that of the Kamloops region of British Columbia, where he has lived since 1992.
-With great technical mastery, his works are audacious and distinctive.
+In his dramatic landscape and 'tree portrait' paintings, he pays a powerful tribute to the wilderness, particularly that of the Kamloops area of British Columbia, where he has lived since 1992.
+His work is bold and distinctive, with a high degree of technical mastery.

-Born in Sherbrooke in 1959, David Langevin has lived in Kamloops, British Columbia, since the early 1990s.
-With its temperature, its wild nature and its trees, this city on the West Coast is, he says, an ideal place that he did not choose, but who chose him.
+Born in Sherbrooke in 1959, David Langevin has lived in Kamloops, British Columbia since the early 1990s.
+The mild climate, untamed nature and magnificent trees of this West Coast city makes this an ideal location that the artist believes actually chose him.

-Although he began to draw and paint long before he began his studies, David Langevin's professional career demonstrates the importance he places on training in his artistic approach; A graduate of Fine Arts from the University of Ottawa in 1983, he spent a few years perfecting his painting skills before continuing his training at McGill University in Montreal, where he obtained his Master of Arts in Education in 1990.
-Finally, four years later, thanks to his thesis on the techniques and materials used by the great masters, he also obtained a master's degree in arts at McGill University.
-David Langevin, painter
+Although he began drawing and painting long before starting school, David Langevin has a career path that reflects the importance training has played in his artistic approach; after graduating in fine arts from the University of Ottawa in 1983, he spent a few years honing his skills as a painter before continuing his education at McGill University in Montreal, where he earned a Master of Arts degree in education in 1990.
+Finally, four years later, after defending his thesis on the techniques and materials used by the great masters, he also earned a Master of Arts from McGill University.

-I learned to paint by studying the techniques of a host of painters who left this world hundreds of years ago.
-I imagine that's how it is when you want to see Canadian landscapes through Rembrandt's eyes. »
+I learned to paint by studying the techniques of a wide range of painters who left this world hundreds of years ago.
+I imagine this is how to see Canadian landscapes through the eyes of Rembrandt. "

 -David Langevin

-After several years spent combining teaching and creation, David Langevin decided in 1994 to devote himself exclusively to his painting.
-David Langevin, painter
+After several years spent combining teaching and creation, David Langevin decided in 1994 to focus exclusively on his painting.

-With his vast technical knowledge and love of his medium, acrylic, David Langevin makes brilliant use of the elements of composition, color and light and delivers powerful homages to the wilderness.
-David Langevin's work has a strong symbolism, that of the fight against time.
-David Langevin's trees are rarely straight.
-They cling to life, twisted, imperfect, bent, uneven; clinging to capes of rock, sometimes solitary, sometimes grouped together, trunks without branches or leaves.
-Pines and birches struggling in a rigorous nature, just as generous as it is unforgiving.
+Drawing on his vast technical knowledge and love of his medium, acrylic, David Langevin makes brilliant use of the elements of composition, colour and light, and delivers powerful tributes to untamed nature.
+David Langevin’s work features a strong symbolism, the battle against time.
+His trees rarely stand straight, but cling to life, twisted, imperfect, tilting, uneven; clutching at rock outcrops, sometimes alone, at others in groups, trunks devoid of branches or leaves.
+Pines and birches battling a harsh environment, equally generous and merciless.

-His art is based on an elaborate system of applying multiple layers of successive glazes and impastos.
-He loves dramatic lighting, shadows and transparencies.
-The result is a feeling of depth and intense inner life that takes you to the guts.
+His art is created through an elaborate system of applying multiple successive layers of glaze and impasto.
+He likes dramatic lighting, shadows and transparency.
+The result is a sensation of depth and intense internal life that moves us at a gut level.

-I love the contrasts, the projections and the cavities, the solids and the hollows – in short, the interstices, the forms between and under the forms.
-I also pay great attention to line and contour.
-Drawing means a lot to me.
-Sometimes I even manage to “draw” while painting. »
+I love contrast, projections and cavities, solid and hollow spaces – in a word, interstices, shapes between and under other shapes.
+I also pay very special attention to line and contour.
+Drawing matters a great deal for me.
+Sometimes I actually end up ‘drawing’ as I paint. "

 -David Langevin

-David Langevin has been represented by the Au P'tit Bonheur Art Gallery since 2004, exclusively for Quebec.
+David Langevin is represented by the Au P'tit Bonheur Art Gallery since 2004, exclusively for Quebec.